 For the roll: Roll out a piece that will cover the tear with about an inch of space on all sides.
 Cut the tape from the rest of the roll.
 Trim the corners and round it out into either a circle or an oval.

 For the patches: Pull the patch out of its container.
 Measure to make sure it will overlap the tear by about an inch on all sides.

-Steps two through four are also applicable to pinholes and small tears in down and synthetically insulated jackets.
+You can also follow steps two through four to repair pinholes and small tears in down and synthetic insulation jackets.